The Common Program of the People's Republic of China 1949-1954

 In June 1950, Hu Yuzhi reported about the publishing sector.
 He stated: "The publishing sector of the entire country is still quite chaotic.
 Output is low and so is quality.
 The vast majority of new books are of mediocre content and are stereotyped.
 The biggest sales are only cadre study books and journals, with literary works coming in second; books in support of production and construction and reading materials for the great masses of workers and peasants are few and far between.
 We will have to spend a great amount of work to turn around the trend of publishing being detached from the real needs. ...High paper prices are of course the main reason for high book prices, but another reason is the mishandling of distribution and our inability to avoid waste.
 In most places, textbooks cannot be supplied in time."

 By following the Soviet Union model of publishing, the CCP takes the decision to a division of labor along organizational lines and specialization according to subject matter.
 This results in the establishment of specialist publishing houses, each with a specific assignment: the People’s Publishing House specializes in publications of political nature and policy-related reading materials, the Education Publishing House task is to publish school textbooks.
 2 other houses are the Youth Press and the Popular Readings Press.
 The larger private publishing houses have to concentrate their publishing activities on one special field.
+For example, science and technology books, as well as children’s books and reference books.
 Their retail and wholesale activities are transferred to Xinhua.
 To stabilize the private publishing industry and advance the publishing directives of the new government, two primary strategies were devised and put into action: takeover and unification.
 The takeover policy involved the strict and militaristic assumption of control over private publishing institutions directly affiliated with the GMD government.
 On the other hand, the unification measure aimed at fostering a balanced state-private relationship and integrating public and private resources.
 This approach authentically embodied the United Front policy of the CCP towards the national bourgeoisie during the New Democracy era.
 Unhappy with the challenges of overseeing numerous privately owned presses and in alignment with the socialist industrial transformation policy, the government initiated increased efforts in 1951 to encourage privately owned publishing houses to merge into joint ventures with the state.
 This initiative, aimed at enhancing governmental oversight, also facilitated the consolidation of numerous small publishing houses into a handful of larger entities.
 Shanghai played the dominant role in the publishing industry in China, accounting for over 70% copies of publications of the national total at the beginning of 1949 and by the end of 1955, this number was significantly reduced to lower than 19%.
 The private publishing houses are no longer allowed to retain all their titles.
 The Commercial Press has to reduce the amount of titles from 15000 (prior to 1949) to 1354 in 1951.
 It is also forced to convert more than 90% of its stock into paper pulp.

 Source: Houn (1960).
 Page 180